 Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2014/2015 safety activities because no reimbursement will be requested.
 If you answer "No" and then click the SAVE button, the Planned Safety Activities table will no longer be displayed.

-Enter Projected Goals (Number of Stops only)
+Projected (

 Yes No Traffic Enforcement Activities FY 2021 FY 2022 FY 2023

-CMV with Inspection 7000 1100 1100
+CMV with Inspection 7000 1100 2000

 CMV without Inspection

 Non-CMV

 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 2000 1000 1000